Chicago Mild Sauce Recipe

 Introduction

-Chicago mild sauce is more than just a dip — it’s part of the South Side of Chicago’s food culture.
-Harold’s Chicken Shack, Lem’s Bar-B-Q, and Uncle Remus all have their own spin on this renown sauce, and absolutely everyone has a firm opinion about whose sauce is the very best.
+Chicago mild sauce is more than just a condiment — it’s part of South Side Chicago food culture.
+Restaurants like Harold’s Chicken Shack, Lem’s Bar-B-Q, and Uncle Remus each have their own take on this well-known sauce, and just about everyone has an opinion on which version gets it right.

 - Made from pantry staples so you can whip up a batch without making a last-minute store run.